mil-tokyo/sushi/jsdoc/tutorial/gettingstarted.md

 By using `largeAdd` method, matrix addition is performed on GPU.
 The memory transfer between main memory and GPU memory is performed automatically.
-One thing should be noted is that allocated memory on GPU is not the target of garbage-collection (GC).
+One thing that should be noted is that allocated memory on GPU is not the target of garbage-collection (GC).
 User has to call destruct method manually to release memory.
 It is safe to call destruct method of a matrix whose elements are stored in main memory.